Semantic Parallelism: Redefining Efficient MoE Inference via Model-Data Co-Scheduling¶

 Key Experimental Results¶

-Attention-DP Setting (Throughput under SLO Constraints)¶
+Attention-DP Scenario (Throughput under SLO constraints)¶

 | Model | vs SGLang (TTFT SLO) | vs SGLang (E2E SLO) | vs MoETuner (TTFT) | vs MoETuner (E2E) |